sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ## Metrics Configuration YAML Format
-The metrics to be collected by Sematext App Agent are defined in YAML file.
-The metrics for an integration are grouped in individual YAML files based on the metric sources.
+The metrics to be collected by Sematext App Agent are defined in one or more YAML files.
+Metrics for an integration are grouped in individual YAML files based on metric sources.
 Each YAML file has the following sections:

 ```yaml
 type: <data source type>